 - NAS devices from Synology, QNAP, Buffalo, and other vendors use Linux-based RAID implementations (mdadm, Btrfs RAID, ZFS) combined with proprietary management layers.
 When the storage pool degrades or the volume crashes, the vendor's web interface often offers only destructive options: reinitialize, recreate, or force-repair.

-- Common triggers include a second member drive failing during a rebuild, firmware updates that corrupt RAID metadata, accidental volume deletion, and power surges that damage multiple members simultaneously.
+- Common triggers include a second member drive failing during a rebuild, firmware updates that corrupt RAID metadata, accidental LUN or volume deletion, and power surges that damage multiple members simultaneously.

 - Recovery requires write-blocked imaging of each member through PC-3000 or DeepSpar hardware, RAID parameter detection (stripe size, parity rotation, member order), and virtual reassembly from cloned images.